hubkinza/django-fullstack-project/README.md

 ![The Enchanted Library]( add screenshot)

-- Uses text and images to communicate the site purpose
+- Uses Headings and images to explain what the site is about
-- Presents opportunities for further actions
+- Offers options for what users can do next such as browse books or Register or Login

     #### User Goals:
-    >   - Understand the main purpose of the website.
+    > Understand what the website is for.
-    >   - Have access to registration.
-    >   - Be able to navigate publically available content.
+    > Sign up easily.
+    > Explore what's available without logging in.
-    >   - Connect with affiliated social media.
+    > Connect with the site on social media

     #### Website Goals:
-    >   - Communicate main purpose of the page.
+    >   - Ensure the site looks good and is easy to use throughout.
+    >   - Capture users' interest and encourage them to join.
     >   - Engage users and interest potential memebers.
-    >   - Call to action.
+    >   - Prompt users to take action.
-    >   - Provide an aesthetically pleasing user experience with site-wide consistent styling.
+    >   - Clearly state the website's purpose.

 ### Sign Up Page

 ![![The Enchanted Library](.JPG)

-- Allows users to register so that they can access site content
+- Lets new users create accounts to access the site

     #### User Goal:
-    >   - Register
+    > Create an account.

     #### Website Goals:
-    >   - Allow user registration
+    > Allow users to sign up.
-    >   - Provide an aesthetically pleasing user experience with site-wide consistent styling.
+    > Ensure the sign-up process fits with the site's design.

 ### Sign In Page